 Avoid seed oils, fried foods (the oils used become rancid and unhealthy), excessive consumption of roasted nuts, baked goods, crisps, margarine, vegetable oil spreads, vegetable oils.

 There we have it.
 5 simple tips to help you eat better.
-Making changes in ones habit tends to be the hardest part of eating healthier.
-We tend to be so set in our ways we struggle to make changes.
+Making changes to your habits tends to be the hardest part of eating healthier.
+We tend to be so set in our own ways we struggle to make changes.
 Rest assured that once you have made the changes and become accustomed to them it gets easier!
 In fact, once you start eating healthier you’ll find yourself craving healthy foods.
-Now where’s that salad?!
+Now, where’s that salad?!